There are no secrets to becoming a great leader.

 - Every week make a plan to ‘practice’ your leadership habits and actions.
 Set aside time to reflect on your week’s practice and look for the learnings that happened as you practice.
 Notice practice is just that.
 Practice provides learning opportunities if you are looking for them, but you must intentionally look for them.

 - Every month do a bigger assessment of your progress.
 Quantify your progress and your effort.
-Look for the big changes you made, the habits that worked and the habits that got into the way.
+Look for the big changes you made, the habits that worked, and the habits that got in the way.
 Learn to learn – what do you need to do differently and how can you be a more effective leader with your strengths; what does your team need you to do differently?

 The missing ingredient to great leadership is to be continually developing yourself, to never stop learning, growing, and changing.